andrew-zaytsev/OpenVINO-Samples/OpenVINO_Overview.md

 # Get Started with OpenVINO™ on Linux

 The OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.
 This guide helps you get started with the OpenVINO™ toolkit you installed on a Linux* operating system.

 In this guide, you will:
 * Learn the OpenVINO™ inference workflow.
 * Run demo scripts that perform the steps for you.
 These demo scripts illustrate the workflow.
 * Run the workflow steps yourself, using detailed instructions with a code sample and demo application.

-## <a name="openvino-components"></a>OpenVINO™ Components
+## <a name="openvino-components"></a>OpenVINO™ toolkit Components
 The toolkit consists of three primary components:
 * **Inference Engine:** The software libraries that run inference against the Intermediate Representation (optimized model) to produce inference results.
 * **Model Optimizer:** Optimizes models for Intel® architecture, converting models into a format compatible with the Inference Engine.
 This format is called an Intermediate Representation (IR).